Olive Ann Beech: Beech Aircraft

 In 1932, following Olive Ann's philosophy, “If you want something, you can do it,” Olive and Walter Beech established Beech Aircraft "with the goal to build the finest airplanes in the world."
 Walter Beech quit Curtiss-Wright and started Beech Aircraft Company in Wichita, naming himself as president, Olive Ann as secretary, Ted A. Wells as vice president of engineering, K. K. Shaul as treasurer, and investor C. G. Yankey as vice president.
 Olive Ann worked with the financial side of the business and played an important role in major company decisions.
 The first airplane the company designed and built was a biplane with negatively staggered wings which became known as the Model 17 Staggerwing.
-Olive Ann suggested that to help increase sales of the aircraft that the company should sponsor a woman pilot flying the Staggerwing in the 1936 transcontinental Bendix Trophy Race.
+Olive Ann suggested that to help increase sales of the aircraft the company should sponsor a woman pilot flying the Staggerwing in the 1936 transcontinental Bendix Trophy Race.
 Beech-sponsored pilot Louise Thaden, along with Blanche Noyes as co-pilot, won the race against some of the nation's best male pilots.

 In 1937, Beech Aircraft introduced the Twin Beech which was adopted for use by the U.S. Army Air Corps and was also sold all over the world.

 In 1940, Walter became ill with encephalitis and Olive Ann took over the leadership of the company at a time when retooling was required for military production of both the Staggerwing and the Twin Beech.
 She arranged for US$83,000,000 in loans for the expansion of production of both.
 Beech Aircraft produced more than 7,400 aircraft during World War II which were used to train navigators and bombardiers.
 Beech Aircraft also was awarded five Army-Navy "E" Awards during the war.